Akshen22/Covid-19-Data-Analysis/README.md

 (4) View the data, copy paste the path file in jupyter.

 (5) In the end work on differnt modules, for reference, visit: Covid-19-checkpoint.ipynb.

+Get connected with me on insta: @akshen_dhami for any queries.